Table of Contents

-This beach has it all – long white sandy beach, rook pools, change room facilities, a children’s play area, an awesome café, accommodation options next to the beach and a golf course overlooking it.
-The patrolled beach is immaculately clean, clear water and safe for swimming or catching waves when the tide is right.
-If you’re a surfer or body surfer and it’s your lucky day, you may also get to interact with wild dolphins spotted regularly on the surf.
-You may even spot whales if you’re there during their migration seasons as they make their up the east coast to have their young.
+This beach has it all – long white sandy beach, rook pools, change room facilities, a children’s play area, an awesome café, accommodation options next to the beach, and a golf course overlooking it.
+The patrolled beach is immaculately clean, clear water, and safe for swimming or catching waves when the tide is right.
+If you’re a surfer or body surfer and it’s your lucky day, you may also get to interact with wild dolphins regularly spotted on the surf.
+You may even spot whales if you’re there during their migration seasons as they make up the east coast to have their young.

 Mollymook beach is an ideal wedding spot with the Golf Club across the road catering for receptions of up to 200 people.
 You can have your dream beach marriage ceremony followed by a reception with magical views of Mollymook beach.
-The Mollymook Beach Hut Café (located right next door to the Mollymook Surf Life Saving Club) serves great coffee and is perfect to enjoy a lazy breakfast or alfresco lunch.
-You can sit here for hours and just take in the amazing view.
+The Mollymook Beach Hut Café (located right next door to the Mollymook Surf Life Saving Club) serves great coffee and is perfect for enjoying a lazy breakfast or alfresco lunch.
+You can sit here for hours and take in the amazing view.

-The best time to visit Mollymook beach is during the Australian summer months from November to March.
+The best time to visit Mollymook beach is during the Australian summer months, from November to March.
 I would recommend booking accommodation for mid-February onwards to avoid the crowds and secure the best deal.
-If you’re from Canberra, surrounds or further down south, Mollymook Beach a great lazy weekend winter escape to get in some sun, the coastal breeze and creature comforts ideal for a families and couples.
+If you’re from Canberra, or further down south, Mollymook Beach a great lazy weekend winter escape to get in some sun, the coastal breeze, and creature comforts ideal for families and couples.

 My tips for Mollymook beach